Green @ Uncle Bo Bo's Fish & Grits—a Novella, by S.B. Middlebrook

 It wasn’t just what Ursula had said that upset Ford's mother.
 It was more the condescending way she'd said it—making it sound as though his mother had no idea how nice her own tea service was.
 It was a triple insult as far as Lula Jean was concerned.
 Ursula had looked down her nose at her, insulted her home, and then insulted her intelligence.

 It was no wonder why Lula Jean did not like her.

 From the moment they arrived at his mother's house, Ursula had started looking down her nose at everything.
-Then, last night she had to comment about the lace doilies Lula Jean kept on the coffee table: the ones her only sister made for her while she was dying of cancer.
-Not caring enough to ask about them, Ursula had picked one up and said, flippantly, “Even though this is crude and unfinished, the attempt ... it's courageous.
+Then, just last night, she'd made another rude comment.
+About the white lace doilies Lula Jean kept on the coffee table: the ones his late Aunt, her only sister, had made for her while she was dying of cancer.
+Not caring enough to ask about the doilies, Ursula had picked one up and said, flippantly, “Even though this is crude and clearly unfinished, the attempt ... it's courageous.
 The design.
 It's delicate and beautiful.
 Very intricate.
 It's actually quite sophisticated.
 In its own way.
-Pity it's wasn't made properly.”
-She didn't even apologize after he pulled her into the kitchen and explained why his mother had quietly excused herself from the room.
+Pity it wasn't made properly.”
+She didn't even apologize as he had pulled her into the kitchen explaining why his mother had quietly excused herself from the room.
 That incident had been the one he knew had etched the third big "X" Lula Jean was using, in her mind, as marks against his girlfriend.
 The dogs, the tea service, and then, the beloved doilies.